Review of Rose of Versailles (1979)

 A costume melodrama of a type that is deeply significant in the development of manga and Japanese animation.
 Tezuka Osamu was familiar with a musical theater-troupe tradition called Takarazuka, wherein women play all the roles and form the majority of the audience.
 This was also true of Kabuki theatre before it became all male.

-The plot is similar to The Scarlet Pimpernel (1905), with a dashing feminine hero who is, in this case, a woman.
-The politics are less regressive.
+The plot is similar to The Scarlet Pimpernel (1905), with a dashing feminine hero.
+The hero is, in this case, a woman, like Julie d’Aubigny.
+Her gender is not ambiguous like that of the Chevalier d’Éon.
+The politics are less regressive than those of Pimpernel, but not central.
 The animated version is fortunately not musical, but it is too long, wasting many of its 40 episodes depicting dull forms of courtly intrigue.
 This mistake is exacerbated by the crappily expressionistic directorial style of Nagahama Tadao, who was supplanted by the more subtle Dezaki Osamu after 18 episodes.
 The most interesting aspect of the series is the progress toward revolution as seen from both sides.
 The main emphasis of the narrative is less interesting, although one of its chief romantic agents is the most prominent Swede in anime: Hans Axel von Fersen.
 Unlike many of the French and Austrians, he’s not blond.

 References here: Little Nemo: Adventures in Slumberland (1989), Marie Antoinette (2006).